herbertwells/Volcano/README.md

 ### Entities

 - **Sensors**:
-  - Current Temperature: Displays the current temperature of the vaporizer.
+  - **Current Temperature**: Displays the current temperature of the vaporizer.
-  - Heat Status: Shows whether the heater is ON, OFF, or in an unknown state.
+  - **Heat Status**: Shows whether the heater is ON, OFF, or in an unknown state.
-  - Pump Status: Indicates if the pump is ON, OFF, or in an unknown state.
+  - **Pump Status**: Indicates if the pump is ON, OFF, or in an unknown state.
-  - Bluetooth Status: Displays the current Bluetooth connection status.
+  - **Bluetooth Status**: Displays the current Bluetooth connection status.

 - **Buttons**:
-  - Connect: Establishes a Bluetooth connection with the vaporizer.
+  - **Connect**: Establishes a Bluetooth connection with the vaporizer.
-  - Disconnect: Ends the Bluetooth connection.
+  - **Disconnect**: Ends the Bluetooth connection.
-  - Pump On/Off: Turns the pump ON or OFF.
+  - **Pump On/Off**: Turns the pump ON or OFF.
-  - Heat On/Off: Turns the heater ON or OFF.
+  - **Heat On/Off**: Turns the heater ON or OFF.

 - **Number Control**:
-  - Heater Temperature Setpoint: Allows setting the desired temperature between 40°C and 230°C.
+  - **Heater Temperature Setpoint**: Allows setting the desired temperature between 40°C and 230°C.

 ### Services